 Confirmation of the make up day and time will be posted if possible by your class listing on my Schedule Page.

 Major cancellations will be broadcast on: WHMI 93.5 FM

 Brighton Schools If regular school classes are canceled due to weather, bomb threat, fire, etc. - all Community Ed classes are also cancelled!

-Howell Recreation closings depend on the current weather.
+Howell Parks & Recreation Authority closings depend on the current weather.
 If schools are closed, other events may still take place as some are located in non-school buildings.
 The HRC staff does try to call people affected if there is a closing, so be sure to list a good phone contact # when registering.

 Q. I cannot attend the first class, will I miss much?

 If you are a new trainer to Results - the answer is absolutely!
 The beauty of this program is everything melds to provide a stable foundation.
 Knowing how to handle your pet in between the leash training sessions is just as important as teaching commands.
 Perhaps waiting for a future session is in your best interest when you can attend all classes if you are new to the program.

 If you are a returning trainer, please do your best to attend.
 With time, key handling techniques may have been forgotten.
 I take time to present the information because I feel it is needed.
 As a past Results staff person with over fifteen years with me said, every presentation she observes, she learned something.
 This person, "Arleen P." was one of the best trainers and staff people I had the pleasure of working with!

 Q. I cannot attend the last class, may I still register for the next level?